gtbX/face-tracker/README.md

 * haarcascade_eye_tree_eyeglasses.xml

 ### Linux usbhid unbinding
 On Linux, the kernel "usbhid" driver will probably claim exclusive access to the USB rocket launcher device.
-In order to unbind it from the driver (and avoid needing to be root all the time) use the following procedure:
+In order to unbind it from the driver (and avoid needing to be root all the time), the unbind_usb.sh script is provided.
+Run it after plugging in the rocket launcher:

-* Use "ls /sys/bus/usb/drivers/usbhid/" to list the devices currently bound by usbhid.
-The device will probably be something like "2-1.2:1.0"
+$ ./unbind_usb.sh [USB VID/PID]
- * Use lsusb to disambiguate devices if necessary.
-Unbinding the wrong device could cause you to lose your keyboard or something.
+(see script contents for format)
-* Run "sudo sh -c 'echo [device-id-here] > /sys/bus/usb/drivers/usbhid/unbind'"
+(TODO: This would be totally rad as a udev rule instead!)

 After that, the objectdetection demo should be able to access the launcher.